Emirates International School – Meadows, THE REVIEW

 Emirates International School – Meadows fields teams in football, netball, rugby tens, cricket and basketball.

-The school’s Principal is Phillip Burgess, a former lieutenant in the Royal Australian Navy and dual British and Australian national.
-Mr Burgess has a fascinating career history.
+The school’s former Principal was Phillip Burgess, a former lieutenant in the Royal Australian Navy and dual British and Australian national.

 WhichSchoolAdvisor.com feedback, like that received from its sister school, is broadly positive.
 An above average number of parents recommend the school to other parents and Meadows receives strong scoring for perceived academic performance of the school and the quality of its teaching.
 Scoring is slightly higher than that received for its Jumeirah campus, although this is probably explained by redevelopment at the sister school.